 @Home Learning?
 YES We Teach Remotely!

-Thank you to everyone for another STRONG week of teaching and learning!
+Shout out to everyone for this week of teaching and learning!
 As a reminder, attendance is MANDATORY, based on the following schoology & zoom logon analytics we have for the following week:

 Social, Emotional & Mental Health?
 We Got SEL!